dprojects/Woodworking-translations/README.md

 This repository is dedicated only for Woodworking workbench version 0.22 stable.

 **Note:** Currently this version is not available so it is used only for [development](https://github.com/dprojects/Woodworking) master branch testing purposes.
+For testing purposes you can change `version` inside `package.xml` file from `0.21.2.33771` to `0.22.2.33771` and choose drop down menu `Woodworking -> Download and update all translations`.
 Please do not add translations here because the code will change and your translations will not be valid.

 # How to create translation